rusefi/rusefi-ci/README.md

 After you have run `ghatoken`, you can now start runners with `gha <id>`.
 I use sequential ids, e.g. `gha 1`, `gha 2`, etc, but you may name them however you like.

+Note that these helper functions start the runner in interactive mode.
+If you prefer, you can remove the `-i` in `docker start -i` and replace the `-it` in `docker run -it` with `--detach`.